Tag Archives: landscaping

 Pops Of Color:

-If you don’t want to go with a colorful front door in turquoise or buttercup yellow, give the exterior of your home some pops of color with lovely landscaping.
-A well manicured lawn with lush green grass paired with bright, beautiful flowers will do the job just fine!
+You can take things one step further by creating unique shapes with your greenery too.
+Crisp edges and soft curves can be achieved with the help of something like Steel Garden Edging from The Ideal Garden and the results are sure to boost your curb appeal.
 You can also think about painting your mailbox or, perhaps, the shed in your backyard to a shade that will stand out.
 As mentioned before, curb appeal is about making your house different than the rest and pops of color in the right places are sure to do that as well as make potential buyers smile.

 A Smooth Driveway:

 A driveway that is cracked or has potholes can be a massive eyesore on an, otherwise, well kept outdoor property.
 Potential owners want a driveway that they can park their car with pride in so tending to cracks and bumps is a must.
 And, speaking of cars, extending your garage to fit two cars instead of one will not only boost your curb appeal but property value too!
+Remember that you will want a smooth transition from your driveway to your lawn so utilizing creative garden edging ideas is a must.
+This will ensure a fully cohesive appearance to make the improvements look even better.

 When selling house, it’s all about looking at the big picture of your property and its exterior is a part of that.
 Tend to your front and back yard as well as you do to the inside and your house will have the best curb appeal on the block!